WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/riscv64.md

 # Build and test WasmEdge on RISC-V 64 arch

+> *This part has moved to <https://wasmedge.org/docs/contribute/source/os/riscv64>.
+Please use our new docs.*

 Please follow this tutorial to build and test WasmEdge on the RISC-V64 system.

 ## Prepare the Environment